-21 Day Fix Meal Plans
+Free 21 Day Fix Meal Plans (Printable Weekly Portion Fix Menus 2025)

 This site contains affiliate links.
 Please see Policies for more information.

-Even when you have recipes with the counts already calculated for you like Healthy Chicken and Rice, Instant Pot Lemon Garlic Chicken, and Honey Garlic Chicken Thighs, it can be tough to begin and you might realize that a lot of your favorite recipes are not following the clean eating guidelines set in place by the 21 Day Fix.
+Even when you have recipes with the counts already calculated for you like in this Healthy Chicken and Rice, Instant Pot Lemon Garlic Chicken, and Honey Garlic Chicken Thighs, it can be tough to begin and you might realize that a lot of your favorite recipes are not following the clean eating guidelines set in place by the 21 Day Fix.

 Which 21 Day Fix Meal Plan do you need?

 Don’t know your calorie bracket?
 Find your 21 Day Fix bracket right here.
-You can find the container serving sizes that will help you lose weight in the 21 Day Fix food list.
+You can find the container serving sizes that will help you lose weight in the free updated 21 Day Fix food list.

 1,200-1,499 calories, Bracket A: 4 green containers (veggies), 2 purple containers (fruits), 4 red containers (protein), 2 yellow containers (carbs), 1 blue container (healthy fats), 1 orange container (seeds and dressings), and 3 teaspoons of oil.
 (These are the updated counts from the new Ultimate Portion Fix, released in March 2019)